Inset of the Topography and Water Depth Map of the Conway Lake Area

-AIS Patrol Maps
+AIS Patrol Maps:

 The Conway Lake shoreline has been divided into 17 Zones for the purpose of assigning different parts of the lake to AIS Patrol members.
 Detailed satellite maps of each zone with a grid overlay are available below and can be printed for use on the lake or at home.
 The grids on the maps are intended to help identify those areas that are shallow enough to view plants and as an aid for you to record which areas have been checked, or to communicate the location of interesting or suspicious plants.
+The larger Index Map of the Lake shows the position of all 17 Zones around the lake.
+Click this link for the maps:

-Lakes in New Hampshire and Maine with Aquatic Invasive Species
+Lakes in New Hampshire and Maine with Aquatic Invasive Species:

 The link below takes you to a map published by the NH DES of lakes with known infestations of aquatic plants and animals.